-A 10-year-old boy in Kentucky was struggling with bullying, to the point of doing the unthinkable for a fifth-grader to do: commit suicide.
-Seven Bridges was being bullied “relentlessly” over his colostomy bag.
-According to his mother, she returned for the grocery store on January 19, to find the boy had hung himself in the family’s home in Louisville.
+A 10-year-old boy in Kentucky was struggling with bullying, to the point of doing the unthinkable for a fifth-grader to do: take his own life.
+Seven Bridges was being bullied “relentlessly” over his colostomy bag, until he committed suicide.
+According to his mother, she returned from the grocery store on January 19, 2019, to find the boy had hung himself in the family’s home in Louisville.

 Bullies often tormented him because of the small bag from his condition.
 According to the boy, the bullies also called him the “N-word” several times and when he refused to fight one of the bullies, he was choked.
-Sevens’ mom said the bullying became so severe, they had planned to transfer him to another school next year and kept encouraging him to stay strong until the school year ended.
+Sevens’ mom said the bullying became so severe, they had planned to transfer him to another school next year and kept encouraging him to stay strong until the end of the year.

 Meanwhile, the school pleaded to investigate the reports of bullying, saying they are devastated about the incident.
 A GoFundMe page was created to help raise money for the 10-year-old’s funeral and memorial expenses.

-This post was originally published on January 23, 2019.
+Editor’s note: This article was originally published on January 15, 2020.